 Which organizations can you give back to?

 Ideally, you should give back to an organization that needs your support.
-Experts advise not to make your decision to donate to a cause based on your ability to get a tax deduction.
-Support an organization with a mission you believe in, or one in which you believe your customers support.
+Although experts advise not to make your decision to donate to a cause based on your ability to get a tax deduction, there are benefits to charitable donations.

 There are different standards and ceilings for each of these variables, so let’s take a deeper look at each factor.